 Students are assigned a provisional academic advisor prior to their enrollment, but students are free to change academic advisors.
-They should confirm the change with their new advisors and submit a

-Change of Advisor form (on the website at Current Students/Department Forms).
+They should confirm the change with their new advisors and submit a Change of Advisor form via Qualtrics Form.
 CRP advising includes:

 - Individual Advising.
 Each student is strongly recommended to meet regularly with their advisor to discuss their general progress and the selection of electives.
 Degree audits are available through DuckWeb.
 A mid-program review is strongly encouraged for all students.
 Getting the most out of these advising meetings also depends on your preparation.
-We suggest that you: - □ Review and print your DuckWeb degree audit - □ Bring a copy of your Professional Development Plan (assignment from Professional Development) to help focus your discussion, OR bring the following information - Some short and long term career goals - \circ 1-2 job announcements that interest you - Terminal Project Advisor: In your second year, you will complete a professional paper (Terminal Project) in consultation with a project advisor.
-Once you have finalized your project advisor, we recommend that you also use the same person as your academic advisor. - Career Advising: Our Career Services Director is available for internship support and career advising.
-The Diretor helps teach the Professional Development course and supports students in a wide range of ways.
+We suggest that you: - □ Review and print your DuckWeb degree audit - □ Bring a copy of your Professional Development Plan (assignment from Professional Development) to help focus your discussion, OR bring the following information - Some short and long term career goals - 1-2 job announcements that interest you - Professional Project Advisor: MCRP students have the option to complete a professional paper (Terminal Project) or Thesis in consultation with a project advisor.
+Once you have finalized your project advisor, we recommend that you also use the same person as your academic advisor.
+If you are interested in a Professional Project, consult resources on the CRP Program Canvas page and talk to your advisor. - Career Advising: Our Career Services Director is available for internship support and career advising.
+The Director helps teach the Professional Development course and supports students in a wide range of ways.